 After undergoing a full diagnostic dry eye consultation at Northwest Eye’s Dry Eye Center our doctors will fully understand the cause of your dry eye and/or Blepharitis and will be able to recommend the treatment option(s) that are best for you.

 Treatment options available at the Dry Eye and Blepharitis Clinic at Northwest Eye include:

 - Lipiflow: A clinical procedure that opens and clears blocked glands allowing the body to resume the natural production of oils (lipids) needed for the tear film.

 - BlephEx®: A device used to reduce scurf and bacterial debris, the main causes of inflammatory lid disease which can result in dry eyes.

 - Artificial Tears: Lubricant eye drops used to treat the dryness and irritation associated with deficient tear production in keratoconjunctivitis sicca (dry eye).

 - Restasis: Eye drop that increases your eye’s natural ability to produce tears, which may be reduced by inflammation due to Chronic Dry Eye disease.

-- Pred Healon: A steroid used to alleviate inflammation and resulting dry eyes.
+- Pred Healon: A steroid used to alleviate inflammation and resulting in dry eyes.